simphotonics/unitexpr/README.md

             UnitSymbol(symbol='kg','name'='kilogram',quantity='weight')
         )
 ```
 The attribute `symbol` must be a valid Python identifier.
-It is
-advisable to choose the unit variable name as the symbol.
-For example,
-in the section below, the constant `c` represents the speed of light and
-the unit symbol is 'c'.

 ### Defining a Unit System